Subscribe to stay updated

 Sheyn is a Vienna-based jewellery studio that focuses on simple yet elegant design.
 The brand's founders were eager to explore the possibility of 3D printing, and that's how they arrived at their incredible range of jewellery.
 By using the innovative technology, their production is fully sustainable too.

-Sheyn have used an Eco mailer box made of 80% recycled material.
+Sheyn have used a kraft mailer box made of 80% recycled material.
 This takes their unique design onto their packaging.
 In turn, their customer has a memorable unboxing experience based around eco-friendly packaging.

 Featured product: Eco mailer box